facebook-pixel

 Victor Wembanyama showed the Jazz fans in attendance tonight why the team is tanking this year — there’s really no other way to get players that good, that quickly.

 Wembanyama‘s 25-point, nine-rebound, seven-assist, five-steal, five-block performance was just the 23rd 5x5 game in NBA history, with the caveat that they didn‘t track those categories before 51 years ago.
-Still: 23 of those in 50 years shows that it’s a pretty rare feat.
+Still: 23 of those in 50 years show it’s a pretty rare feat.
 Only three players in history have had more than one — Hakeem Olajuwon had six, and the Jazz’s Andrei Kirilenko had three.
 But Wembanyama had two in just 76 career games.

-It‘s interesting, because he hasn‘t started the season well overall, either.
+It‘s interesting because he hasn‘t started the season well overall, either.
 Against Oklahoma City and Chet Holmgren, he was pretty easily bested, struggling to beat the 5-man defense of the Thunder.
 He‘s taken a lot of threes — I like threes, but making them at 19% is probably the worst part of his game.
 And in other areas, he just hasn’t taken the jump from last year that many observers expected.

 Utah‘s going to be a get-right night for a lot of stars this year, I‘m afraid.
 Wemby’s definitely a star, and made history tonight.